 Years in gestation, the expensive production ($5,000,000 for the first CinemaScope feature—as such, an ‘event’) was co-written by Philip Dunne and the blacklisted, uncredited Albert Maltz, so there is perhaps a bit of sly subtext nestled in the piety: rebel against authority if it’s the right thing to do!
 Story: jaded Roman centurion oversees Christ’s crucifixion, wins Jesus’ robe in a card game, and is tormented and changed by the power it holds.
 His slave shows him the light, his betrothed gives him support, his batshit-crazy Emperor and Imperial State Power aren’t too happy about some alternate God upsetting their corner on the hypocrisy market.

 This was a giant hit (Number #1 by a mile that year, $36,000,000) as audiences were familiar with the story (book was a best-seller—no, not The Bible), were awed by the wide-screen and everyone heard buzz about the exciting new Welsh actor who starred.
 This could also be known as The Movie Where Victor Mature Out-Acted Richard Burton.
 Burton, 28 here, took a while to get his movie bearings, both in terms of vehicles and delivery: his playing has him at his best (quietly eloquent) and worst (possessed shouting).
-The perennially dismissed Mature (the noble slave) was better than he was given credit for and he has the best moments, aside from Jay Robinson’s over-the-top scene-stealing.
+The perennially dismissed Mature (the noble slave) was better than he was given credit for and he has the best moments, aside from Jay Robinson’s over-the-top scene-stealing (applause due, as this was the young stage actor’s first time before cameras).
 Jean Simmons, delicately beautiful at 24, manages effortlessly although she doesn’t have a lot to work with besides being concerned and faithful.

 There’s just a little action in the 135 minutes, but interest is held, and the art direction, costumes, matte shots all do their part.
 It was nominated for Best Picture (no way, creamed by the rather less-holy From Here To Eternity), Burton for Actor, and for Cinematography, winning for Art Direction and Costume Design.
 Alfred Newman’s score was passed by.
 Those who didn’t see it in its originally presented format were raised with dutiful Easter Sunday showings on TV (black & white sets, cropped picture): it’s a different experience to catch it restored in Blu-Ray.
 Most modern critics pan it, if that holds any that sway.